fauria/crop-squares/README.md

 The original idea was to "optimize crop field irrigation by using an array of soil moisture sensors and a weather station".

-It aims to improve agricultural methods by continuously reading and sending sensor data to make the irrigation process sustainable and efficient.
+It aims to improve agricultural methods by continuously reading and sending sensor data to make the irrigation process sustainable and efficient, specially in developing countries or rural areas with limited resources.

+The solution had to be not only cost-effective, but inexpensive, being able to 3D print parts or [buid probe replacements](http://www.cheapvegetablegardener.com/how-to-make-cheap-soil-moisture-sensor-2/).

 The name of the project, "Crop Squares" was inspired by that concept: instead of alien circles, a square grid would provide information about the status of both the soil and the surrounding environment.